jessamillz/vibes-based-meal-planner/docs/SRS.md

 ## **2. Functional Requirements**
 ### **2.1 Core Features (MVP)**
-✅ Users can select a mood/vibe, and the app suggests meals accordingly.
+✅ User shall select a mood/vibe, and the app shall suggest meals accordingly.
-✅ Fetch meal data using **Spoonacular API** based on predefined vibe categories.
+✅ The app shall fetch meal data using **Spoonacular API** based on predefined vibe categories.
-✅ Weather-based meal recommendations using **OpenWeather API**.
+✅ The app shall allow weather-based meal recommendations using **OpenWeather API**.
-✅ Users can schedule meals manually.
-✅ Users can add take-out and restaurant meals with custom notes.
-✅ Basic Google Calendar integration for syncing planned meals.
+✅

 ### **2.2 Future Enhancements**
+💡 User shall have the option to schedule meals manually.
+💡 User shall be able to add take-out and restaurant meals with custom notes.
+💡 The app shall have basic Google Calendar integration for syncing planned meals.
-💡 Shared meal planning (invite spouse, friends, etc.).
+💡 The app shall allow shared meal planning (invite spouse, friends, etc.).
-💡 User accounts & authentication (save preferences, history).
+💡 The app shall allow offer account creation & authentication (save preferences, history).
-💡 AI-based personalized recommendations based on user choices.
+💡 The app shall integrate AI-based personalized recommendations based on user choices.
-💡 Flip a coin to pick between two options.
+💡 The user shall be able to flip a coin to pick between two options.
-💡 Add a carousel-style swipe, or
+💡 The app shall have a carousel-style swipe, or
 ---💡 Show “More Recipes” button if user wants to expand all

 ---